 Bhutan is not easy to get into, both physically and bureaucratically.
-You have to join an organised tour with a recognised tour company and you are required to spend a relatively large number of U.S. dollars each day.
+You have to join an organised tour with a recognised tour company.
+And you are required to spend a relatively large number of U.S. dollars each day.
 This once very secretive and closed kingdom has determined to keep tourism high-end (and therefore lucrative) and reduce its impact on the country.

 In addition, Boeing have designated this possibly the most challenging landing in the world.
 Accounts on the internet describe the approach: terrifying, with violent turbulence, as the planes’ wings appear to brush the towering valley slopes.
-You can imagine that I am approaching the journey from Nepal with mixed feelings.
+You can imagine that I am approaching the journey from Nepal and India with mixed feelings.
 In the event it is thrilling rather than frightening, with great views of Everest.
-At dinner in Thimpu (the capital) these stories are confirmed by two pilots, in charge of a private jet (bringing an American business whizz whose name I recognise), who have stopped to pick up a trained Bhutanese pilot before they are allowed in.
+At dinner in Thimpu (the capital) these stories are confirmed by two pilots, in charge of a private jet (bringing an American business whizz whose name I recognise), who have had to stop en route, to pick up a trained Bhutanese pilot before they are allowed in.

-The Punakha Dzong is picturesquely situated between two rivers, one male, one female. there's an ancient wooden cantilevered bridge beautifully decorated.
+The Punakha Dzong is picturesquely situated between two rivers, one male, one female.
+There's an ancient wooden cantilevered bridge, beautifully decorated.
 It is the second oldest and second-largest dzong in Bhutan and was the centre of government until the capital was moved to Thimpu in 1955.
 It's also the present winter home of Dratshang – the head monk

-Rinpung Monastery (fortress on heaped jewels) is the administrative headquarters of Paro and stands proudly on a hill slope.
+Rinpung Monastery (Fortress on Heaped Jewels) is the administrative headquarters of Paro and stands proudly on a hill slope.
 In addition to the towering walls, this one has splendid wall paintings, and 14 shrines and chapels.

 Just up the slope from Rinpung Dzong is the National Museum of Bhutan, housed in a circular building that was once the watchtower for the monastery.